Chart Color Schemes

 Population growth drivers in Clinton - New Auckland are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Clinton - New Auckland's population was around 15,242 as of November 2025, according to AreaSearch's analysis.
-This figure reflects an increase of 1,081 people since the 2021 Census, which reported a population of 14,161.
+Clinton - New Auckland's population was approximately 15,247 as of February 2026.
+This figure reflects an increase of 1,086 people since the 2021 Census, which reported a population of 14,161.
 The change is inferred from the estimated resident population of 15,175 in June 2024 and an additional 28 validated new addresses since the Census date.
 This results in a density ratio of 669 persons per square kilometer.
-Clinton - New Auckland's growth rate of 7.6% since the 2021 census exceeded the SA4 region's growth rate of 6.6%.
-Natural growth contributed approximately 41.4% to overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.
+Clinton - New Auckland's growth rate of 7.7% since the 2021 census exceeded the SA4 region's growth rate of 6.8%.
+Natural growth contributed approximately 41.4% of overall population gains during recent periods, with all drivers including interstate and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data, are applied when utilized.
-Future demographic trends indicate a significant population increase in the top quartile of Australia's non-metropolitan areas, with Clinton - New Auckland expected to increase by 3,924 persons to reach approximately 19,165 by 2041 based on the latest annual ERP population numbers, reflecting an overall gain of 25.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate a significant increase in the top quartile of Australia's non-metropolitan areas.
+Clinton - New Auckland is expected to increase by 3,924 persons to 2041, reflecting a gain of 25.3% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population